bigskysoftware/hypermedia-systems-book/CH09_ScriptingInAHypermediaApplication.typ

 #import "definitions.typ": *
-#import "snippets.typ": fieldingRestThesis
+#import "snippets.typ": fielding-rest-thesis

 == Client Side Scripting

 #quote(
-  attribution: fieldingRestThesis,
+  attribution: fielding-rest-thesis,
 )[
   REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.
 This simplifies clients by reducing the